skubotics/image-compress/README.md

 If you need to update `npm`, you can make it using `npm`!
 Cool right?
 After running the following command, just open again the command line and be happy.

     $ npm install npm -g

+For installing the project dependencies run the command in your project directory where the package.json is located.

+    $ npm i